 Cryptocurrencies are a new and exciting financial asset.
 The idea of a decentralized currency independent of the banking industry is enticing for many.
 The wild price swings can be a thrill, and some coins themselves are simply amusing.

 Consider the story of Dogecoin.
 A portmanteau of Bitcoin and Doge, the latter of which is a meme based on the image of a Shiba Inu dog, Dogecoin was created as a joke by Billy Markus and Jackson Palmer on December 6, 2013.
 The currency was a hit on Reddit, a popular social network forums site, and quickly generated a market value of $8 million.
-DOGE hit an all-time high on May 8 of this year, reaching a market capitalization of more than $90 billion after Elon Musk and Reddit users involved in the GameStop short squeeze turned their attention to it.
+DOGE hit an all-time high on May 8, 2021, reaching a market capitalization of more than $90 billion after Elon Musk and Reddit users involved in the GameStop short squeeze turned their attention to it.

 While entertaining, the fact remains that cryptocurrencies are unpredictable assets and should be traded with caution.
 It’s important to consider the following dangers when asking yourself “should I invest in cryptocurrencies?:”

 Crypto is volatile.
 A cursory glance at the historical price of Bitcoin is enough to see massive peaks and depressions throughout its lifespan.
 Just recently, Bitcoin fell 53% in May of 2021 after having surpassed a value of $64,000 for a single coin in April.
 The same goes for any other major cryptocurrency.
 These dramatic changes are not normal compared to the pace at which mainstream assets move.